tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Note that the training runs on `160203` samples and the validation on `53402` samples.

-* As you can see, each epoch takes around `2` seconds, so running `50` epochs will take close to two minutes, so be patient.
+* As you can see, each epoch takes around `2` seconds, so running `50` epochs will take close to two minutes; so be patient.

 * Also note that all the metrics are calculated on each epoch for the training and validation data.
 The validation metrics have the `val_` prefix.

 * The model training results will be saved in the `training_history` variable for further analysis.

-Continue the demo with the model performance assessment, explain to students that you will start by plotting two metrics that they are already familiar with: `loss` and `accuracy`.
+Continue the demo with the model performance assessment.
+Tell students you will start by plotting two metrics that they are already familiar with: `loss` and `accuracy`.
 Highlight the following.

 * The metrics results of the training process are stored in the `history` dictionary of the `training_history` object.

 * You can access each metric using the names we define when compiling the model.

-* To plot the metrics results, we are going to create a DataFrame using the `history` dictionary and plotting using the `plot()` method of the Pandas DataFrame.
+* To plot the metrics results, we will create a DataFrame using the `history` dictionary and plotting using the `plot()` method of the Pandas DataFrame.

   ![roc-auc-3](Images/roc-auc-3.png)

   ![roc-auc-4](Images/roc-auc-4.png)

-Explain to students that the third metric to plot is `AUC` that stands for "Area Under the ROC Curve."
+Tell students that the third metric to plot is `AUC`.
+This stands for "Area Under the ROC curve."
 Highlight the following.

 ![roc-auc-5](Images/roc-auc-5.png)

-* The `AUC` value is better in the validation data and improves as the accuracy also increases.
+* The `AUC` value is better in the validation data, and improves as the accuracy increases.

 * `AUC` may be desirable since it is scale-invariant.
 It measures how well predictions are ranked instead of their absolute values.

 * `AUC` is classification-threshold-invariant.
-It measures the quality of the model's predictions regardless of the threshold.
+It measures the quality of the model's predictions, regardless of the threshold.

 Continue to the ROC curve plot.
 Explain to students that [`sklearn` has a method in the `metrics` module called `roc_curve`](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_curve.html) that calculates the values needed to plot the ROC curve for binary classification models.
 We will also use the `auc` method from `sklearn` in this part of the demo.